kyuupichan/electrumx/HOWTO.rst

     git clone https://github.com/kyuupichan/electrumx.git
     cd electrumx

-I have not yet created a setup.py, so for now I suggest you run the code from the source tree or a copy of it.
+You can install with setup.py, or run the code from the source tree or a copy of it.

 You should create a standard user account to run the server under;
 your own is probably adequate unless paranoid.
 The paranoid might